arbor-sim/arbor/doc/cpp_recipe.rst

     please contact the developers, because we would like to develop tools that help make this simpler.

-.. topic:: Be reproducable
+.. topic:: Be reproducible

     Arbor is designed to give reproduceable results when the same model is run on different number of MPI ranks, or threads, or hardware (e.g. GPUs).
-    This only holds when a recipe provides a reproducable model description, which can be a challenge when a description uses random numbers, e.g. to pick incoming connections to a cell from a random subset of a cell population.
+    This only holds when a recipe provides a reproducible model description, which can be a challenge when a description uses random numbers, e.g. to pick incoming connections to a cell from a random subset of a cell population.
     To get a reproduceable model, use the cell `gid` (or a hash based on the `gid`)